Random G-expectations: Dynamic programming

-We remark that the above arguments apply also to a countably infinite partition $(E^i)_{i\geq 1}$, provided that $\inf_{i\geq 1}\inf_{\omega\in E^i}\deg(t,\omega,P^i)>0$.
+We remark that the above arguments apply also to a countably infinite partition $(E^i)_{i\geq1}$, provided that $\inf_{i\geq1}\inf_{\omega\in E^i}\deg(t,\omega,P^i)>0$.
 However, this condition is difficult to guarantee.
-A second observation is that the results of this subsection are based on the regularity property of $\omega\mapsto \cP(t,\omega)$ stated in Lemma~\ref{le:contDandSeparableControls}, but make no use of the continuity of $\xi$ or the measurability of $V_t(\xi)$.
+A second observation is that the results of this subsection are based on the regularity property of $\omega\mapsto\cP(t,\omega)$ stated in Lemma \ref{lecontDandSeparableControls}, but make no use of the continuity of $\xi$ or the measurability of $V_t(\xi)$.

-\subsection{Dynamic Programming Principle}
+\subsection{Dynamic programming principle}

 We can now prove the key result of this paper.
-We recall the value function $V_t=V_t(\xi)$ from Definition~\ref{def:valueFunction} and denote by $\esssup^{(P,\cF_s)}$ the essential supremum of a family of $\cF_s$-measurable random variables with respect to the collection of $(P,\cF_s)$-nullsets.
+We recall the value function $V_t=V_t(\xi)$ from Definition~\ref{defvalueFunction} and denote by $\esssup^{(P,\cF_s)}$ the essential supremum of a family of $\cF_s$-measurable random variables with respect to the collection of $(P,\cF_s)$-nullsets. \begin{theorem} Let $0\leq s\leq t\leq T$.
+Then